-22 By what standards may a product be deemed defective and who bears the burden of proof?
+By what standards may a product be deemed defective and who bears the burden of proof?
 May that burden be shifted to the opposing party?
-On what standard must defect be proven?
+What is the standard of proof?

 The claimant bears the burden of proving that the product is defective on a balance of probabilities (ie, it is more probable that the product is defective than not).